CloudChaoszero/CloudChaoszero.github.io/_pages/modern-analytics/modern-analytics-introduction.md

 Doing this research will help you in the long run in your implementation to Modern Analytics.

-I recommend this instrumentation to prepare your organization for Modern Analytics.
+I recommend this [next chapter, instrumentation](/_pages/modern-analytics/modern-analytics-instrumentation.md], to prepare your organization for Modern Analytics.